halfstackpgr/pytha-fuzz/README.md

 ![FUZZER Logo](https://static.thenounproject.com/png/2221438-200.png)

+> [!WARN]
+> The current author does not own the repository.
+It is owned by [Shivang](https://github.com/shivangmauryaa/pytha-fuzz).
+This is just a module distribution instead of direct source code.
+Kindly star the original repository if you want to.

 ## Introduction

 FUZZER is a simple pytha-fuzz tool developed by Shivang-Maurya It helps you discover directories on a target website by probing different paths.
 This tool is designed for security testing, web application analysis, and penetration testing.